Tell President Trump to Support Malaria Vaccine Research

-It's hard to believe that something as simple as a mosquito bite has caused the death of over 1.5 million people in 2008 and 2009, combined.
+It's hard to believe that something as simple as a mosquito bite has caused the death of millions of people.
 Yet, each year, millions of people—especially those living in sub-Saharan Africa—contract malaria, the aggressive parasitic disease transmitted to people by infected mosquitoes.
-The World Health Organization reports that a child dies from malaria every 30 seconds.
+UNICEF reports that a child dies from malaria every 30 seconds.
 It's a shocking statistic, especially when taken into account malaria is treatable.
-Unfortunately, half the world's population is at risk of contracting the disease, and far too many of them—over 700,000 people in 2008 alone—are killed by it yearly.
+Unfortunately, half the world's population is at risk of contracting the disease, and far too many of them are killed by it yearly.

 If researchers are to succeed in stopping the spread of malaria, they need the support of health organizations and the governments of the world.

-Tell President Obama to lend more support to the cause of preventing, treating, and curing malaria—a goal that, if realized, would save the lives of millions.
+Tell President Trump to give more support to preventing, treating, and curing malaria—a goal that, if realized, would save the lives of millions.

-In 2006, there were 247 million cases of malaria reported—infections that caused nearly one million deaths, many of them young children in Africa whose immune systems were not well-equipped to handle aggressive infections.
-In the years since, the number has dropped thanks to the immense efforts of aid and health organizations.
+Malaria infections cause thousands of deaths a year, many of them young children in Africa whose immune systems were not well-equipped to handle aggressive infections.
+Since 2006, the number of deaths has dropped thanks to the immense efforts of aid and health organizations.

 Please increase your efforts to bring the scourge of malaria in the developing world to an end.
 Give everyone at risk the chance not only to survive, but also to thrive, free of the fear their lives may be cut short by something as tiny as a mosquito bite.